Rent, Eviction Prevention, & Utilities Assistance

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Rent, Mortgage & Utility Assistance

-Durham County has introduced the Durham Emergency Rental Assistance Program, for families whose household incomes do not exceed 80% of the Area Median Income for the county where they live, and are obligated to pay rent on a residential dwelling and meet both of the following conditions:
+Durham County has paused the Durham Emergency Rental Assistance Program, but plans to renew it at some point.
+The program is for families whose household incomes do not exceed 80% of the Area Median Income for the county where they live, and are obligated to pay rent on a residential dwelling and meet both of the following conditions:

 - Financial Assistance Eligibility

 - Experienced other financial hardship

 All of the above must be directly or indirectly, as a result of the COVID-19 emergency